pmboerth/research-pack/README.md

 Ensure you have the following tools installed:

 - Docker: Make sure Docker is installed and running on your machine.
-You can download it from here.
+You can download it from here
-- Python (if you are running locally, though Docker handles dependencies automatically): Version 3.6 or higher.
+- Python

 Currently, there are three major components which will each run in their own Docker Containers: